 “Costly Citizenship: Regarding the Other in a Culture of Fear”

 Martha E. Stortz is a professor of historical theology and ethics at Pacific Lutheran Theological Seminary and a member of the core doctoral faculty of the Graduate Theological Union.
 She holds a BA from Carleton College and completed her MA and holds a PhD at the University of Chicago.
-Stortz is the author of “The Beautitudes: Compass for Christian Discipleship,” a nine-month series in Lutheran Women Today starting in Septemeber 2008.
+Stortz is the author of “The Beatitudes: Compass for Christian Discipleship,” a nine-month series in Lutheran Women Today starting in September 2008.

 October 31, 2008

 “Just Food: Cooking as an Organizing Tool in the Food Justice Movement”